-In fact, there have been more reports of gift card scams in the first nine months of 2021 than in all of 2020, according to a new report from the Federal Trade Commission.
-Nearly 40,000 Americans have reported losing about $148 million to gift card scams this year compared with about 37,000 reports and $115 million in losses last year.
+Nearly 65,000 Americans reported losing $233 million to gift card scams in 2021, according to the Federal Trade Commission's Consumer Sentinel Network.
 However, these figures represent only a fraction of the actual cases and losses because the majority of gift card scams are not reported to the government, according to the FTC.

 You can avoid becoming a victim by understanding how gift card scams work and learning how to spot the red flags.

 According to the FTC, these scams typically start with a phone call from someone claiming that you need to make an immediate payment with a gift card to avoid some sort of negative outcome.
 Here are a few examples: